Updated June 2026

 - Weight loss

-Mesothelioma can also cause other less common symptoms such as:
+Peritoneal mesothelioma can also cause other less common symptoms, such as:

 - Hoarseness